What are panelized homes and how are they built?

 What’s a panelized home?

-A panelized home – sometimes called a kit home – is built in a climate-controlled indoor factory, shipped to its destination, and assembled.
-Panelized homes are built in less time than stick-built homes, limiting the home’s exposure to the elements before it’s completed.
+A panelized home, sometimes called a kit home, is built in a climate-controlled indoor factory, shipped to its destination, and assembled on-site.
+Panelized homes take less time to build than traditional stick-built homes.
+The building method also limits the home’s exposure to outdoor elements before it’s completed.

-Panelized homes must follow state and federal building code requirements and be inspected like traditional homes.
-However, the factory environment offers more quality control when building a house from the ground up.
+Panelized home builders must follow local and state building code requirements, and the final product is still inspected like a traditional house.
+However, there is typically more quality control with panelized homes as they’re built in a factory, compared to building a house from the ground up.

 See what you qualify for